-Conjuring up nostalgic memories of old-time Americana and singing your favourite songs around the campfire, guitar in hand, an RV-based holiday is definitely a memorable one.
+Conjuring up nostalgic memories of old-time Americana and singing your favorite songs around the campfire, guitar in hand, an RV-based holiday is definitely a memorable one.

 Even those who wouldn’t typically consider a camping trailer for their next trip are now reconsidering, thanks to the rise in high-tech, seriously luxurious camping trailers akin to stylish apartments…but with the benefit of having wheels attached.

-Some of the best luxury travel trailers nowadays come complete with digital nomad-approved offices, second storey bedrooms, indoor bathrooms and all of the connectivity you could ever need.
+Some of the best luxury travel trailers nowadays come complete with digital nomad-approved offices, second-story bedrooms, indoor bathrooms, and all of the connectivity you could ever need.